shimizukawa/docs-test/source/topics/depth/ifisevil.rst

 Directive "if" is a part of the rewrite module which evaluates instructions imperatively.
 Conversely, the nginx configuration in general is declarative.
-Due to users demand an attempt was made to enable some non-rewrite directives inside "if", and this lead to situation we have now.
+Due to user demand, an attempt was made to enable some non-rewrite directives inside "if", and this lead to situation we have now.
 It works, but oddly.